People Chosen by God

 view that that the church with its heirarchy of leadership represents

-the final 'Kingdom of God' a doctrine clarified by St. Augustine.
+the true 'Kingdom of God' a doctrine clarified by St. Augustine.
 This

 is a non-biblical teaching.
-The scripture reveals contrary to church traditions,
+The scripture refutes a great many of the

 The reformers departed only slightly